msalemor/kubecluster/Azure-README.md

-# Ubuntu 18.04 Kubernetes Cluster in Azure with Helm
+# Install a kubernetes cluster with Helm on Ubuntu 18.04 VMs in Azure

 This ia a guide to create a kubernetes cluster on Ubuntu 18.04 on a master (kmaster) and a node (knode1).
 You can easily add more nodes following these instructions.

 ## Requirements

 - Ubuntu 18.04
 - Lastest Docker CE
 - Latest Kubernetes (kubectl, kubelet and kubeadm)
 - Familiarity executing sudo commands in Ubuntu
-- Familiarity wediting files using command line editors such as nano, vim, etc.
+- Familiarity editing files using command line editors such as nano, vim, etc.
 - Familiarity creating resources in Azure; particularly VNets, subnets and Ubuntu VMs
 - Familiarity connecting to VMs in Azure over SSH